ShadowDraco/Easy-RPG/README.md

 Darran - Confidence
 Kawika - Quality and Craft
-Ethan - Craft, Colaboration, Organizational
+Ethan - Craft, Collaboration, Organizational

 Knowing that every person in your team needs to understand the code, how do you plan to approach the day-to-day development?